-Judge Karen Burstein arrives in the classic Cadillac, historic "Stonewall Car"
+Judge Karen Burstein arrives in the classic 1969 convertible, the historic "Stonewall Car"

 [Photo by Debbie Fierro of Rubyfruit's Restaurant]